Multiprecision computations with Schwarz methods: Comparison of the standard and the multiprecision additive Schwarz methods

 where $\kappa(\cdot)$ denotes the condition number with respect to the norm $\|\cdot\|$.
-In other words, the (small) perturbation of the scaled subdomain matrices can perturb the subdomain solves proportionally to the given subdomain solve norm, i.e., to $\|A_i^{-1}\|$, and to the condition number $\kappa \left( D_i^{(c)} \right)$ of the column-scaling matrix.
-This shows that in the ideal scenario, we either get a well-scaled subdomain matrices \emph{or} we can mostly fix the scaling by row-scaling (recall that, conveniently, the row-scaling takes precedence in~\cite[Algorithms 2.3 and 2.4]{higham2019squeezing}).
-Also, notice that~\eqref{eqn_secCnvrgncBnds_invAimathttFi_leq_eps} is similar to the assumption~\cite[equation (12)]{schneck2021impact}, i.e., to the norm-wise equivalent of~\eqref{eqn_secAlgebraSM_Mmtrx_mathttFi_leq_usmathcalAi} but for the inverses and after the scaling.
+In words, a (small) perturbation of the scaled subdomain matrices can perturb the subdomain solves proportionally to the given subdomain solve norm and to the condition number of the column-scaling matrix.
+Hence we hope to get a well-scaled subdomain matrices, for which the scaling can be mostly done by row-scaling (recall that, conveniently, the row-scaling takes precedence in~\cite[Algorithms 2.3 and 2.4]{higham2019squeezing}).
+In the case of (damped) AS, one of the main advantages of (damped) AS is the symmetry and hence symmetrical scaling is of special interest, where we would have to hope for also well-scaled matrix.
+Also, notice that~\eqref{eqn_secCnvrgncBnds_invAimathttFi_leq_eps} is similar to the assumption~\cite[equation (12)]{schneck2021impact} but for the inverses and after the scaling.

 Next, we insert~\eqref{eqn_secCnvrgncBnds_invAimathttFi_leq_eps} into the definition of the additive Schwarz methods in~\eqref{eqn_secIntro_MultSchwrz_SchwarzMthds_DefOfIterMtrcsAndPreconds} and get

 Recalling the matrix definitions in~\eqref{eqn_secIntro_SM__Ri_eq_IdZeroPi} and below, we can write